TheInformationLab/tableau-tools/workbook-archiver/README.md

 │               └── Workbook B.twbx
 ```

-> Note: Project and workbook names are sanitized to remove illegal filesystem characters.
+> Note: Project and workbook names are sanitised to remove illegal filesystem characters.

 ---